Peter Twal

 edges and don’t take this lightly I mostly live in apartments so I never

-to people For our date, I put on a new pair of lungs but you act like you
+have to say hello to people For our date, I put on a new pair of lungs but you act like you

 don’t notice poked holes in the thin tissue before I stuffed them between my ribs curled